Welcome to lakepulaski

 Zebra Mussels are a major threat to our lake.
 This highly invasive specie has made it way to many popular lakes in Minnesota.
 We encourage you to learn about Zebra Mussels and understand the threat they pose for our Lake Pulaski.

-Update May 2013 - This year the landing will be staffed with inspectors from 6:00 a.m. to 9:00 pm from May 25th thru Sept 1st.
+The landing will be staffed with inspectors from 6:00 a.m. to 9:00 pm from May 25th thru Sept 1st.
 The City of Buffalo will be responsible for hiring and supervision of the inspectors.
 They will be trained by the DNR.
 The money budgeted last fall will go to pay for the labor cost and the City is absorbing the balance.
 More detail on this at the annual meeting.
 The inspectors are not authorized to refuse entrance to the lake, as only the DNR has that power.
 However, the inspector can notify the Sheriff's department and take down the boater’s information to report them.